East-West and North-South Cycle Superhighways

 Cricklewood to Marble Arch - not yet open

 Cycle Superhighway 10 won’t be built before May 2016.
 TfL plan to consult on Marble Arch gyratory in 2016, but it’s not due for completion until 2021.

 West Hampstead to Hyde Park Corner

-Cycle Superhighway 11 includes the notorious Swiss Cottage gyratory, which is being removed currently and returned to two way traffic.
+Cycle Superhighway 11 includes the notorious Swiss Cottage gyratory, which is due to be removed and returned to two way traffic.
 The public consultation on the route from Swiss Cottage to just north of Oxford Street happened just before the new Mayor was elected, and sadly faced strong opposition from some local residents, including actor Tom Conti.
 The scheme is going ahead, although we are still waiting to hear about the proposed detail solution for gate closures around Regent's Park to remove the huge volumes of fast-moving, aggressive through motor vehicle traffic using the park's Outer Circle currently as a ratrun.
-The designs for this were due in summer 2017.
 We also want to see the scheme extended northwards along Finchley Road.

 Cycle Superhighway 12

 Cycle Superhighway 12, which was due to run from East Finchley to Angel, has been dropped from the superhighways programme.

 The new Mayor, Sadiq Khan, and his team, and TfL, are using an increasingly data-led approach to planning a cycling network.
 This can be seen in the "Strategic Cycling Analysis" document.
 The upshot of this is cycle "corridors" that fulfil potential trip demand, and link to other corridors on a cycling network are now viewed as far more important than the naming of that route.
 New corridors may well mix main road track sections that are like Cycle Superhighways with quieter sections that are like Quietways.
 And the branding for these corridors may be entirely different, or the Cycle Superhighway and Quietway brands may well be removed.